top of page

 Growing Shallots

 Shallots are also just as easy to grow as garlic.
 Here's what you need to know.
-Shallots come as sets which are individual dormant bulbs.
+Shallots come as sets, which are individual dormant bulbs.
 Begin by separating the bulbs into individual cloves.
 You may notice that shallots are similar to onions in outer appearance, but inside you will find they have cloves rather than layers, which is more similar to garlic.
 Shallots, like other alliums, prefer growing in a nutrient-rich, loose soil that drains well.
 With any soil type, consider amending with compost and broken-down or rotten straw to add nutrients and improve water retention.
 Just like garlic, shallots prefer soil that drains well and has a high composition of organic matter.
 If your soil is loaded with clay, you may also consider growing shallots in raised beds in a soil composition you have more control over.
 The best soil pH for shallot is around 7.0.
 Like garlic, shallot plants are heavy feeders and benefit from a regular feeding of organic fertilizer.
 The root system of shallot plants is extremely shallow, and the plants need consistent water in order to thrive and grow well.

 Planting & Growing Shallots